 This how-to tutorial outlines my steps for making crock pot soap and assumes you are familiar with the soap making process.

 Start with a good recipe (Soap Recipes).
 I prefer recipes that have a higher amount of liquid oil to solids.
 One of my favorite recipes is very simple: 60% Olive Oil, 20% Palm Kernel Oil, 20% Palm Oil.
 Run it through a lye calculator to determine the amount of lye and [distilled] water needed.
 I do not discount my water when making hot process.
-One of my favorite recipes is at the end of these instructions, with more dispersed throughout Momma Muse – a simple search should yield results.
+One of my favorite recipes is at the end of these instructions, with more here: Soap Recipes – or use the search.

 I use a 6 1/2 quart crock pot.
 A 4 pound batch of soaps fits perfectly.
 It fills the crock pot about half full – giving room in the case of it bubbling up, but not too little an amount that it could burn.

 First, measure cold water and set aside.